jugurtha-gaci/jugurtha-gaci/README.md

 19 yo, A maths student at **University of Bouira**.
 Also a passionate self-taught web engineer

-After digging deeper in my Mathematics University Course, I started discovering new and "wonderful" things by linking maths with data science, which made decide starting a new learning journey with more passion in the field of data science.
+After digging deeper in my Mathematics University Course, I started discovering new and "wonderful" things by linking maths with data science, which made me decide starting a new learning journey with more passion in the field of data science.

 According to my experience in web, **MVC** was my preferred paradigm of building full-stack web applications.
 Moreover, I liked the way of building UIs with components-based frameworks, especially **Vue**.